JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-01-31-improving-carnacs-code.md

 # Implementing IObservable<InterceptKeyEventArgs>
 When using Rx you should never have to implement `IObservable<T>` or `IObserver<T>`.
 If you do then you should be looking for a better way to do it.

-Because we are implementing IObservable we have to provide a Subscribe method.
+Because we are implementing `IObservable` we have to provide a `.Subscribe` method.
 Lets have a look at that.

     public IDisposable Subscribe(IObserver<InterceptKeyEventArgs> observer)
     {